camposamanda/tutorials/your_first_github_commit_quick_demo.md

 ## 1) Create your local repository

-- choose where you want to set your local repository in your computer.
-If you plant to sync more than one project you do not need to put it all together in the same folder.
-Just go ahead and create a folder called 'my-project-name_github' if you feel it would be easier to rememember this is a github synced folder.
+- choose where you want to set your local repository in your computer, and create a folder.
+Each project has to have it's own folder.
+If you plan to use github to sync more than one project do not put it all together in the same folder.
+For now, just go ahead and create a folder called something like 'my-project-name_github' if you feel it would be easier to rememember this is a github synced folder.
+- add at least one file to this folder, we will use it as an example in step 3 and 5.

 ## 2) Create your remote repository